Fisker Ocean: How Owners Kept a Bankrupt EV Alive

 I call this the "curriculum mentality".
 And that has had its day.

-Today it’s all about understanding dynamic job roles in depth.
-In everyday life, they look completely different from the official job description.
+Today, it's about understanding dynamic job roles thoroughly.
+In day-to-day life, they look completely different from the official job description.

-Example: During a project where we developed a web-based training (WBT) for a premium manufacturer, we realized that a typical car dealer had eight different job roles in the dealership.
+An example: During a project in which we developed a web-based training (WBT) for a premium manufacturer, we discovered that there were eight different job roles in a typical car dealership.
 And each of these roles has its own learning requirements and is looking for different content in such a WBT.

 With many different job roles, conventional training courses cannot achieve much.
 This is because learners have little time and want to be efficient.